coco875/SpaghettiKart/docs/migrations.md

 ## Migration Script

-A Python migration script (`migration.py`) is provided at the root of the repository to help automate the migration process.
+A Python migration script (`migration.py` [link](https://gist.github.com/coco875/5865b6a8e480990e4f75752206e9c728)) is provided at the root of the repository to help automate the migration process.
 You can customize the `folder` variable to point to your mod folder.

 ### Usage

-1. Edit `migration.py` and set the `folder` variable to your mod folder name
+1. Edit `migration.py` ([link](https://gist.github.com/coco875/5865b6a8e480990e4f75752206e9c728)) and set the `folder` variable to your mod folder name
+2. Optionally set `mod_name` and `mod_version` variables for the generated `mods.toml`
-2. Run the script:
+3. Run the script:
 ```bash
 python migration.py
 ```
-3. The migrated mod will be created in a new folder with `_Migrated` suffix
+4. The migrated mod will be created in a new folder with `_Migrated` suffix

+### Generated Files

+The migration script will automatically generate a `mods.toml` file at the root of your migrated mod.
+This file is required for SpaghettiKart to properly recognize and load your mod.
+See [mods.toml documentation](mods-toml.md) for more details about this file.

 ## Path Changes